KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/overview-of-development-on-komodo-part-3.md

 Once installed, with each `curl` command simply include a pipe and a call to jq, along with any desired jq optional parameters.
 Komodo developers typically include the  `-r` parameter for raw outputs, to help jq interpret the raw string.

-#### The Anatomy of a curl Command
+## The Anatomy of a curl Command

 Observe the anatomy of a sample `curl` command, as executed in the terminal.
+For this example, we use the <b>getinfo</b> RPC.

 #### Command